 The Technician is second in command of their conclave.
-Like his fellows in 'appearance'; he is depicted as a humanoid figure dressed in robes, gloves and vacant cowl, of dark blue, by Fred Lee Cain with a long staff of dark wood entwined with a brazen serpent clutched in one hand.
+Like his fellows in 'appearance'; he is depicted as a humanoid figure dressed in robes, gloves and vacant cowl, of dark blue, with a long staff of dark wood entwined with a brazen serpent clutched in one hand.
 (Treat as a Staff of Magi/Power).